跳到主要内容

 const dbHost = this.configService.get<string>('database.host', 'localhost');

-ConfigService has an optional generic (type argument) to help prevent accessing a config property that does not exist.
+ConfigService has two optional generics (type arguments).
+The first one is to help prevent accessing a config property that does not exist.
 Use it as shown below:

 interface EnvironmentVariables {